-- The dual-connected devices (hosts or switches) must use LACP (IEEE 802.3ad/802.1ax) to form the bond.
-The peer switches must also use LACP.
+The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad/802.1ax) to form the bond.
+In this case, the peer switches must also use LACP.

 More elaborate configurations are also possible.
 The number of links between the host and the switches can be greater than two, and does not have to be symmetrical:

-Additionally, since S1 and S2 appear as a single switch to other bonding devices, pairs of MLAG switches can also be connected to each other in a switch-to-switch MLAG setup:
+Additionally, because S1 and S2 appear as a single switch to other bonding devices, you can also connect pairs of MLAG switches to each other in a switch-to-switch MLAG setup:

 LACP and Dual-Connectedness